xcesco/reversi/README.md

 The Reversi project is our collaborative work repository for [Software Development Methods](https://github.com/software-development-methods-19-20) exam of DSSC MSc @ UniTS/SISSA.
 Our goal is realize a Java implementation of Reversi game following the knowledge acquired during the course about Java, Functional programing, Agile and Test Driven Development.

 ### Project organization
-The project is composed by 4 modules:
+The project is composed by 4 modules (plus the main project):

  - **reversi-core**: it is the module that contains all the game logic.
 It's used by the other modules.
  - **reversi-console**: it is the reversi console implementation.
 It allows to play the game using a command line.